rjalexa/Flask-JWT/README.md

     * login route: to use the username and password values to get an access and a refresh JWT tokens
     * refresh route: when the short lived access JWT expires, use the refresh token to get a new one
     * unprotected route: to show a non protected route
-    * protected rount: to show a protected route. you can access it after login, then after the access token expires, you can use the refresh route to get a new one
+    * protected route: to show a protected route. you can access it after login, then after the access token expires, you can use the refresh route to get a new one
     Added several security related techniques.

     As a demo it depends on an unprotected localhost:27017 mongodb backend

     The .env file sets needed environment variables.
-Please edit them to change token expiry times and secrets
+Please use the .env.example as a template, copy it to a .env file and edit the entries to change token expiry times and secrets and remove the comments

     The pyproject.toml file lists prerequisites to be installed by poetry. run poetry install to install all prerequisite libraries